2m4t/LiCShield/README.md

 The [SystemTap](https://sourceware.org/systemtap/) tracing tool has to be installed in the system to use this software.

+LiCShield relies on the [Python API client library](https://github.com/docker/docker-py) to interact with the Docker daemon.
+Therefore, make sure you have installed on your system this library.

 # How it works
 LiCShield generates [AppArmor](http://wiki.apparmor.net/index.php/Main_Page) profiles by tracing the Docker daemon during the execution of the *build* and *run* commands.